Introduction to Plenny Shake Active v3.1

 Proteins

 The protein in Plenny Shake Active comes from soy protein isolate, oats, soy flour, and flaxseed.
 Each serving of Plenny Shake provides 35 grams of protein, so you'll easily reach the recommended daily protein intake for an active person.
-On top of that, protein keeps your stomach fuller for longer because protein takes longer to digest than, say, carbohydrates.
+Plus, the protein keeps your stomach fuller longer because it takes longer to digest than, say, carbohydrates.

-We use soy protein isolate as the main protein source due to its high digestibility and absorption rate.
-Want to read more about plant-based protein?
+We use soy protein isolate as our primary protein source due to its high digestibility and absorption rate.
+Want to learn more about plant-based protein?
 This article will tell you all about it!
 [1,2]

 The combination of protein sources in Plenny Shake Active results in the following amino acid profile: